teiniker/teiniker-lectures-arduino/embedded-programming/freertos/queues/introduction/README.md

 # Queues

-Queues are the primary form of intertask communications.
+Queues are the primary form of **intertask communications**.
 They can be used to send messages between tasks, and between interrupts and tasks.
-In most cases they are used as thread safe FIFO (First In First Out) buffers with new data being sent to the back of the queue.
+In most cases they are used as thread safe **FIFO (First In First Out) buffers** with new data being sent to the back of the queue.

 **Messages are sent** through queues **by copy**, meaning the data (which can be a pointer to larger buffers) is itself copied into the queue rather than the queue always storing just a reference to the data:

 * Small messages that are already contained in C variables (integers, small structures, etc.) can be sent into a queue directly.